Jonathan2251/lbd/_sources/asm.txt

 used by Cpu0AsmParser.cpp.
 Cpu0Asm.td include Cpu0RegisterInfoGPROutForAsm.td which define GPROut to CPURegs while Cpu0Other.td include Cpu0RegisterInfoGPROutForOther.td which
-define GPROut to CPURegs but SW.
+define GPROut to CPURegs exclude SW.
 Cpu0Other.td is used when translating llvm IR to Cpu0 instruction.
 In this case, the register SW is reserved for keeping the CPU status and not allowed to be allocated as a general purpose register.